top of page

 Transport and Connectivity Enhancements

-As an event and networking or expo organisers we are well aware of the disruption the traffic, time delays on journeys on our roads.
+As event and networking organisers, we are well aware of the disruptions caused by traffic and time delays on our roads.
 Improving transport infrastructure was a recurring theme, seen as essential for economic and social development.
-We hear;
+We heard;

 These improvements are expected to reduce congestion, lower emissions, and connect communities more effectively.